Dyer Excellence in Teaching Award

 Dr. Dyer is EKU Emeritus Professor of Accounting and taught auditing for many years.
 For a time, he chaired, what was then, the Accounting Department and was also, for several years, Director of the EKU MBA program.
 He is a nationally known and respected educator, academician and accountant.
 Dr. Dyer has worked closely with the Association of Government Accountants for a number of years and edited numerous journal articles.

-His wife, Jerrilyn, has been most supportive not only of his career but also the business program – now EKU’s School of Business.
+His wife, Jerrilyn, has been most supportive not only of his career but also the business program – now EKU’s College of Business.
 It was through Mrs. Dyer and the family that this award was established.
 When Dr. Dyer retired in 2001, the family came together with the intention of doing something very special to honor teaching.
 They worked with the EKU Foundation to establish the Jack L. Dyer Excellence in Teaching Award for business faculty.

 The recipient receives a $1,000 cash award, an individual plaque, and his or her name inscribed on a plaque to be permanently displayed by the Dean’s Office.
 They are recognized in official University publications such as the EKUpdate, the College’s alumni newsletter, and other appropriate venues.